-Let's say you want to ensure that a column contains text and not numbers or you want to find all orders by a particular salesperson.
-There are several ways to check if a cell contains text but the case of the text doesn't matter to you.
+Let's say you want to ensure that a column contains text, not numbers.
+Or, perhapsyou want to find all orders that correspond to a specific salesperson.
+If you have no concern for upper- or lowercase text, there are several ways to check if a cell contains text.

 You can also use a filter to find text.
 For more information, see Filter data.